rackerlabs/support-how-to/content/how-to/cloud-servers/grep-basics/index.md

 4 You
 ```

-Exclude only the first line:
+Use `sed` to return everything except the first line:

 ```sh
 # sed 1d test
 2 How